iturdikulov/notes/dynamic_programming.md

 > In both contexts it refers to simplifying a complicated problem by breaking it
 > down into simpler sub-problems in a recursive manner.
 While some decision
 > problems cannot be taken apart this way, decisions that span several points in
 > time do often break apart recursively.
-Likewise, in
+Likewise, in [[computer_science]], if a
-> [[computer_science|computer science]], if a problem can be solved optimally by
+> problem can be solved optimally by breaking it into sub-problems and then
-> breaking it into sub-problems and then recursively finding the optimal
+> recursively finding the optimal solutions to the sub-problems, then it is said
-> solutions to the sub-problems, then it is said to have optimal substructure.\
+> to have optimal substructure.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/Dynamic_programming)</cite>

 > Dynamic programming is a method of solving problems, which is used in computer